 - what to do if you want to buy your home through Right to Buy

 - the costs involved when buying your home and the ongoing costs of owning your own home

-If you want more information, there's a more detailed guide available for you to read your right to buy your home.
+If you want more information, there's a more detailed guide available on GOV.UK: Your right to buy your home.

 Who has the Right to Buy?

-- Any ‘secure’ tenant with public sector tenancies that total a minimum of 3 years
+- Any ‘secure’ tenant with public sector tenancies that total a minimum of three years

 - The council property must be your only or principal home

 - You must not be bankrupt or about to become bankrupt or have made any arrangement with your creditors (people you owe money to) to pay off your debts

 You may be able to buy your home along with a family member.
 The family member needs to have lived with you at your property for at least the last 12 months.

 In the following circumstances you may still have the right to buy, but it will be stopped if: